-“Why hello there!”
-James beams in greeting to us and promptly hands us bottles of foaming butterbeer.
+“Why hello there,” James beams in greeting to us and promptly hands us bottles of foaming butterbeer.
 He must have smuggled it into school somehow, perhaps with that bottle of fire whiskey that had finished Remus.

 “Cheers,” I say gratefully as I grab a bottle for myself.
-I sit down with Marigold and Emmeline on a mound in front of the pit.
+I sit down with Marigold and Emmeline on one of the logs in front of the pit.

 Marlene and her friend Ginnifer Kirke, another Quidditch player, are to our right already tucked into their butterbeer and chatting amiably with the others.
 I cast my gaze upon Marlene for a moment.
 Her sunny blonde hair, wind swept and thick, looks more like someone who’s spent all her summer days on a beach rather than on the foggy British isle.
-Though, come to think of her family’s wealth, she probably had been on holiday all summer.

 “Mhmm, “I agree, taking a sip of butterbeer.
 “It feels so nice to be back,”

 “And great conditions for Quidditch,” James adds, as he comes over to join our small huddle.

 “Have you already got tryouts set up, then?”
 Marlene inquires from beside us.
 Her dark blue eyes are enthusiastic.
 “I was asking someone earlier who was not very helpful,”

 “Yes,” James says.
 “Wednesday afternoon.
 Set it all up with McGonagall earlier”

 “Excellent,” Marlene says.
 “I’ll be there.”

 “You reckon we have a good lineup for players?” a fellow seventh year named Ricky Frell asks keenly.
 He has dark wavy hair and piercing green eyes that contrast with his warm olive skin.